HSF/hsf.github.io/organization/_posts/2024/2024-07-18-coordination.md

 - The [documents](https://docs.google.com/document/d/1Un1V21LdehQNwkNGeUZOl_GBQ8IdjUpDp5bi9g2YvLg/edit?usp=sharing) for *HSF Affiliate Projects* are developing very nicely.
     - The [criteria](https://docs.google.com/document/d/1AiLcqyLA4c1y2Iq-YZyKP7DwN8m2AJb_J44cDuGGAXI/edit?usp=sharing) for different badges are developed
     - And you can see what HSF Badges would look like [here](https://github.com/HSF/hsf.github.io/blob/main/images/HSF-logo/README.md)
-- We still need to start to form the [Advisory Group](https://docs.google.com/document/d/1L62pleuuME6K9WLl5T4KQaImPP_Qpc8HSym-XBNTKv8/edit?usp=sharing) - we hope to settle the mandate docuement soon.
+- We still need to start to form the [Advisory Group](https://docs.google.com/document/d/1L62pleuuME6K9WLl5T4KQaImPP_Qpc8HSym-XBNTKv8/edit?usp=sharing) - we hope to settle the mandate document soon.

-Meanwhile, we're arranging discussions with the activities and working groups to refocus activites in the light of the DESY workshop.
+Meanwhile, we're arranging discussions with the activities and working groups to refocus activities in the light of the DESY workshop.
 In particular we would like suggestions for starting the **HSF Seminar Series** after the summer.

 -  We intend to reuse the slot for the C&AF (Wednesdays, 16h30 CEST)
 -  More of a focus on HEP projects (matches perfectly our activity areas)
--  By having one regular meeting slot we hope to improve attendence and engagement
+-  By having one regular meeting slot we hope to improve attendance and engagement

 Please make suggestions for topics (Graeme can collect them for now).